ShivamBhirud/Data-Ingestion/README.md

 # A. Steps to run the code
+Latest version of Python (3.*) should be installed on your system.
+It comes with pip installed by default.
+Then follow below steps:
 1. (Required) Clone the project to local
 2. (Optional) Enable your virtual environment
 3. (Required) `$ pip install -r requirements.txt`